We are also a member of the IBPA, Independent Book Publishers Association.

-We only publish literary fiction and are highly selective.
+We only publish fiction and are highly selective.
 We accept submissions directly from authors or agents and are not interested in romance, horror, or thrillers.
-We may be appropriate for quality works deemed to be too narrow in interest to work for large publishers, as well as for writers looking for broader distribution than solely through Amazon.
+We make every effort to provide substantive feedback on all submissions received and do our best to respond within two months if not sooner.
 Please make submissions on this page.

 All titles are designed in a branded look with the goal of communicating the larger social purpose of Publerati.
 We hope more people will read our titles knowing that a portion of all sales is going to help spread literacy via the Worldreader Organization.
 Learn how you can help.

-Publerati only publishes literary fiction and we are highly selective.
-Whereas many publishers will ask for novels that are "like something else," we are mostly interested in novels that are unique.
+We exclusively represent and publish fiction.
+Most publishers will ask for novels that are "like something else," whereas we are mostly interested in novels that are unique.
 A great example of this is Ellen Cooney's wonderful novel Thanksgiving.